 Simple maintenance, like cleaning or changing your HVAC filters, can help reduce your energy bill.
 Even if you have window AC units, try to place them in north-facing windows so the sun isn’t beating down on them, and don’t forget that they have filters too!

 You can reduce AC workloads even more by dialing back the thermostat (3% savings for every degree) and using fans (oscillating or ceiling) to cool your skin through evaporation.
 Also, avoid using heat-generating appliances when it’s hot out.
 For instance, skip the oven and fire up the grill to keep your kitchen cooler.

 One last thought on the kitchen: Did you know that it takes more water to wash dishes by hand than with a dishwasher?
 The EPA estimates that an EnergyStar dishwasher can save up to 5,000 gallons of water each year – water that you’d need to heat.
 This also saves you time.
 If you skip the dry cycle, you’ll save even more electricity.

 Before you think about buying new appliances, check the EPA’s energy.gov website for tips to select EnergyStar appliances and how to read EnergyStar labels.
 Beware of marketing claims like “Green,” “Eco-friendly,” “Efficient,” or “Cost Saving” if they are not quantified.

 Turn Off, Unplug, Reduce

 Next, talk to your utility provider to see if they offer free energy audits.
-Also consider devices that help precisely monitor your power use, some plug into outlets, others are installed in your home’s electrical panel.
-With this information, you can figure out exactly what’s going on with your electric bill, and save yourself a lot of money in the long run.
+With the insights provided by Sense, and the actions taken above, you can figure out exactly what’s going on with your electric bill, and save yourself a lot of money in the long run.